On Rapid mixing for random walks on nilmanifolds: Great Groups

 \section{Great Groups}

-Now that we have established that $m$-greatness implies rapid mixing of almost all random walks on $m$ elements, we wish to show that this condition is not overly restrictive.
-To that effect, we show that many special Lie algebras are 2-great, and that every step-$s$ Lie algebra is $s$-great.
+Now that we have established that $m$-greatness implies rapid mixing of almost all random walks on $m$ elements, we show that this condition is not overly restrictive.
+To that effect, we establish that many special Lie algebras are 2-great, and that every step-$s$ Lie algebra is $s$-great.
 This will prove Theorems \ref{allNilmanifoldsTheorem} and \ref{ThRM}.
 Finally, we present an example of a group that is not 2-great.